Find Us

 Measles in the Philippines

-Measles is of particular concern in the Philippines as new large numbers of cases have been reported as recently as 2014.
+Measles is of particular concern in the Philippines as large numbers of cases have been reported as recently as 2014.
 Measles in adults is far more dangerous than the typical childhood virus.

-Make sure you inform the doctor during your appointment if you are not completely up to date with routine vaccinations OR if you have previously had an adverse reaction to any vaccine or medication.
+Ensure you inform the doctor during your appointment if you are not completely up to date with routine vaccinations OR if you have previously had an adverse reaction to any vaccine or medication.

-Which vaccinations should I get for travel to The Philippines?
+Which vaccinations should I get for travel to the Philippines?

 Hepatitis A